kboone/avocado/README.md

 WARNING: This code is going through a major restructuring right now to prepare for a proper release.
-Use an older version for now, or way for the restructuring to be complete.
+Use an older version for now, or wait for the restructuring to be complete.

 # Kyle Boone's solution to the 2018 Kaggle PLAsTiCC challenge.